knowm/kt-ram-client/documentation/Introduction.md

 |Column|The column of the specified array|0 through 32, depending on array variant|
 |Row|The row of the specified array|0 through 32, depending on array variant|

-Arrays are address in a relative way, where the column and row is relative to the specific array and not the chip bonding pads.
+Arrays are addressed in a relative way, where the column and row is relative to the specific array and not the chip bonding pads.
 This is seen more clearly below:

 ![32x32 crossbar varient array indicies](img/arrayIndices.png)

+Array ID's are shown in black.
+Columns are magenta and rows are blue.
 Columns are chosen to be the top electrodes while rows are chosen to be the bottom electrodes.
+Device polarity is such that the device cathode is connected to the row.
 A positive voltage applied across the selected column/row's, where the column is the higher potential, will drive the memristor to a higher conductance.

 The kTPiServer accepts numerous alternate array modules, so the above is for general reference but may not be applicable to your particular setup.
-Please refer to the specifications of the specific array module for accerate addresing information.
+Please refer to the specifications of the specific array module for accurate addressing information.

 ## User Accounts, Array Permissions and Usage Limits

-System administrators are responsible for creating user accounts and allocating user access to specific arrays across the kTPIServer.
+The system administrator is responsible for creating user accounts and allocating user access to specific arrays across the kTPIServer.
 Before you can perform operations on a device within an array, you must be given access by your system administrator.
 Every access to the web API must include your login and password credentials, which will be provided by your system administrator.

-Be sure to use HTTPS for all interactions so that your credentials are encrypted.
+**Be sure to use HTTPS/SSL for all interactions so that your credentials are encrypted!**

 In addition to array permission, each array is protected with usage limits that prevent unintended exposure to potentially damaging or structurally deforming high currents.
 It is up to the system administrator to set these values, and if they do not then the system default values will be used.
 Note that the system administrator may change the default values.